deeps00007/flutter_http_queue/README.md

 ---

-## ✨ Features
+## Features

-- **📡 Offline-First Architecture**: Seamlessly handle HTTP requests regardless of network status.
+- **Offline-First Architecture**: Seamlessly handle HTTP requests regardless of network status.
-- **🧾 Persistent Queue**: Requests are safely stored in a local SQLite database, surviving app restarts.
+- **Persistent Queue**: Requests are safely stored in a local SQLite database, surviving app restarts.
-- 🧹 Automatic cleanup of failed requests after retry limit is exceeded
+- **Automatic cleanup** of failed requests after retry limit is exceeded
-- **🔁 Intelligent Retry**: Configurable retry mechanisms with maximum retry limits for failed sync attempts.
+- **Intelligent Retry**: Configurable retry mechanisms with maximum retry limits for failed sync attempts.
-- **🌐 Auto-Synchronization**: Automatically detects network restoration and processes the queue.
+- **Auto-Synchronization**: Automatically detects network restoration and processes the queue.
-- **⏳ FIFO Processing**: Maintains the order of operations with First-In-First-Out processing.
+- **FIFO Processing**: Maintains the order of operations with First-In-First-Out processing.
-- **🧠 Minimal API**: Simple to integrate with existing projects.
+- **Minimal API**: Simple to integrate with existing projects.

 ---

-## 📦 Installation
+## Installation

 Add the dependency to your `pubspec.yaml`: